What is a snagging list?

 Identifying common snags in new build homes

 Overlooked snags can lead to further work and expenses down the line.
 If not addressed promptly, they might void certain terms of the property's warranty.
 In some cases, unresolved snags could even pose safety risks, especially if they involve electrical or gas systems.
-Therefore, identifying and addressing these issues early is crucial for the longevity and safety of the property.
+Identifying and addressing these issues early is required for the longevity and safety of the property.

 Comparing DIY vs professional snagging surveys